Do you feel rested when you wake up each morning?

 “Find Rest” is a song born out of my desire to better understand this elusive concept.
 I wanted to capture the struggle of daily striving, and a desire to enter God’s rest in the midst of it all.
 This meditation is a reminder of the good and better rest offered by God.

 The rest I was originally seeking was the feeling of completion.
 “Google definition” rest still happens occasionally (and should), but instead of “trying” to relax and cringing through the reality of all that still needs to be done, I’ve learned to place my trust in God’s provision of time to get it all done.
-I still make lists (I love lists and the joy found in checking things off), but I approach them differently; trusting in God to help me decipher His will.
+I still make lists (I love lists and the joy found in checking things off), but I now try to approach them differently; trusting in God to help me decipher His will.
 I listen for His leading and place my hope, trust and confidence in Him.
 It creates a confidence in my days, a feeling of rest.
 Peace even.

 God’s gift of rest is better.
 It is lasting.
 True rest can be found when we place our confidence in our Savior, Jesus Christ.
 I would love to hear what your favorite ways to truly rest look like!
 Care to share in the comments?